-Upon its release, Yotam Ottolenghi's Plenty successfully flipped the world of vege-centric cookery on its head.
-While not a vegetarian himself, Ottolenghi's innovative approach to vegetable dishes based on strong flavours and interesting ingredient combinations made him the shining cookbook star of 2010, garnering him masses of devoted followers chomping at the bit for his next release.
-Next came the the inspiring Jerusalem, followed by Plenty's eagerly awaited follow-up, Plenty More.
+Upon its release, Yotam Ottolenghi’s Plenty successfully flipped the world of veg-centric cookery on its head.
+While not a vegetarian himself, Ottolenghi’s innovative approach to vegetable dishes based on bold flavours and innovative ingredient combinations made him the standout cookbook star of 2010, garnering him masses of devoted followers chomping at the bit for his next release.
+Next came the the inspiring Jerusalem, followed by Plenty‘s eagerly awaited follow-up, Plenty More.

-Now, luckily for us, Ottolenghi is taking us on a magical tour of his personal cookbook collection.
+Now, luckily for us, Ottolenghi is taking us on a tour of his personal cookbook collection.
 Which book would he love to inherit from his father?
 Which Nigella Lawson cookbook does he cite as one of his go-to’s?
-Which book first kick-started his lust for all things gastronomic?
-Find these out and more below...
+Which book first kick-started his passion for all things gastronomic?
+Find these out and more below…

 What was the first cookbook you ever bought?